-September 2, 2015: As we entered through the gate at the lower fence we counted eight Freeman maple trees growing along the north side of the fence.
+September 2, 2015: As we entered through the gate heading west at the lower fence we counted eight Freeman maple trees growing along the south side of the fence.
 These trees are especially prolific and are unwanted in a native grassland.

 The lateral roots of this tree species can be especially long — up to 7 feet in this case.
 The trick to uprooting: First, saw through the soil to cut the roots around the stem, then uproot the tree with a large weed wrench.
 Finally, using a weed wrench and large pliers, extract the remaining laterals.

-The most exciting event this season was having 10 Boy Scouts of Troop 474 join us to remove invasive woodies (sapling tress and shrubs) from the lower meadow.
+The most exciting event this season was to have 10 Boy Scouts of Troop 474 join us to remove invasive woodies (sapling tress and shrubs) from the lower meadow.
 The crew eagerly snipped, cut and pulled roots using pruners, loppers, small limb saws, large pliers, and weed wrenches.

-Kudos to Nick Borina, Ryan Borina – he is not in troop but wanted to help — Luke Zarko, Joe Sierra, Nick Serra, Tom Serra, David Burg, Rob Gonzalaz, Luke Kowalchuk, Brendan Kossman, Russel Mitard; and special thanks to Scout Mom, Michelle Mitard.
+Kudos to Nick Borina and Ryan Borina (Ryan is not in troop but wanted to help) Luke Zarko, Joe Sierra, Nick Serra, Tom Serra, David Burg, Rob Gonzalez, Luke Kowalchuk, Brendan Kossman, Russell Mitard; and special thanks to Scout Mom, Michelle Mitard.

-September 15, 2015: Here are the before and after pictures of the 8 multiflora rose shrubs and 8 silver maple saplings removed by the boy scouts plus helpers, using the above technique, all accomplished within three hours.
+September 15, 2015: Here are the before and after pictures of the 8 multiflora rose shrubs and 8 silver maple saplings removed by the boy scouts plus helpers, all accomplished within three hours.

 After the hard efforts of the working crew a section of the meadow is open and ready to seed with native grasses and wildflowers that will provide food and shelter to pollinators, birds and other wildlife.

-August 1, 2015: Judy, Kate and I decided it was time to remove multiflora rose and several species of invasive vines from a large red maple on the north side of the lower fence.
-The maple leaves of this tree are excessively small, a sign that it is under stress.
+August 1, 2015: Judy, Kate, Jim and I decided it was time to remove multiflora rose and several species of invasive vines from a large maple on the west side of the lower fence.
+The leaves of this tree were extremely small, a sign that it was under stress.

-We used every tool in the box for this job: folding limb saws, large weed wrench, loppers, pruners and even sheets of corrugated cardboard to step on and crush massive volumes of thorny canes of multiflora rose.
+We used every tool in the box for this job: folding limb saws, a large weed wrench, loppers, pruners and even sheets of corrugated cardboard to step on and shield against massive volumes of thorny multiflora rose canes.

-Everyone cheered when this large old red maple tree was released from the vines, which would have eventually killed it.
+Everyone cheered when this large old maple tree was released from the vines and shrubs, which would eventually kill it.

-Along the fence lines and in the lower meadow are crab apple trees planted generations ago.
-Doug Tallamy, author of Bringing Nature Home, reports these trees host over 300 species of beneficial moths and butterflies that in turn are an important food source for birds.
+Along the fence lines and in the lower meadow are crabapple trees planted generations ago.
+Doug Tallamy, author of Bringing Nature Home, reports these trees host over 300 species of beneficial moths and butterflies, an important food source for birds.

-Farmer Jim cut and hacked away at the huge vines that had rooted beneath the canopy at the foot of this apple tree.
-Once the leaves of the dying vines — now turning purple — drop off, the tree will have access to the light it needs to survive.
+Jim cut and hacked away at the huge vines that had rooted beneath the canopy at the foot of this apple tree.
+Once the leaves of the dying vines — here turning purple — drop off, the tree will have access to the light it needs to survive.

-Porcelain berry, closely resembling our native wild grape, is one of the more invasive vines climbing the trees we worked on.
+Porcelain berry, which closely resembles our native wild grape, is one of the more invasive tree-killing vines we came across.
 It is also very difficult to uproot…

-This is an earlier, before picture of the south side of the lower fence showing a row of ubiquitous autumn olive shrubs in the foreground and invasive vines covering both the fence and a large mulberry tree (possibly native) in the center back.
+This is an earlier before-picture of the south side of the lower fence showing a row of ubiquitous autumn olive shrubs in the foreground and invasive vines covering both the fence and a large mulberry tree in the center back.

-We also wanted to prepare the ground to plant a garden inside the double fence line.
-One of the species being considered is milkweed for attracting Monarch butterflies.
+We prepared the ground between the double fence line for a garden by smothering weeds with plastic sheeting.
+One of the plant species considered was swamp milkweed for attracting Monarch butterflies.

 July 25, 2015: Karin, Judy and I cut and uprooted six multiflora rose shrubs, which provided support for dozens of invasive vines that reached high into two large trees — mulberry and black walnut — at the far end of the fence.